MicrosoftDocs/navdevitpro-content-pr/articles/notifications-developing.md

 * Validation errors on the page will be shown first.

 ## Notifications in the Development Environment
 By using the **Notification** and **NotificationScope** data types and functions in C/AL, you can add code to send notifications to users.
+The following table provides an overview of the available functions.
+The sections that follow provide additionla information about how to create notifications.

 |  Function  |  Description  |
 |------------|---------------|